loldenburg/datalayertest/README.md

 The script will look if there is a test defined for the given Event Name in the testing map (`TMSHelper.event2DLVarMap`) .
 If so, it imports the test schema and execute the test.

-#### The `allEvents` and `anyProdHit` Tests
+#### The `allEvents` and `allProdEvents` Tests

 Even if an event name has no specific test defined yet, the `allEvents` test will always run.
-Similarly, if an Event has a `prod_id` property, it is assumed that this is a product-specific Event, so the `anyProdHit` test will also run.
+Similarly, if an Event has a `prod_id` property, it is assumed that this is a product-specific Event, so the `allProdEvents` test will also run.
 In these "all-encompassing" tests, you should specify all the variables that should always be there and what they are expected to look like.

 This allows you to reduce the event-specific test definitions to only those variables that are different for that particular event.
-So the more you handle in the allEvents and anyProdHit tests, the more you can scale your tests and avoid redundancies.
+So the more you handle in the allEvents and allProdEvents tests, the more you can scale your tests and avoid redundancies.

 ### What is a good Event Name?